Tourist Schengen Visa: A Complete Guide on How to Apply Plus Tips!

 - A recently taken passport photo is required and you can find the correct photo requirements here.

-5. Get a travel insurance
+Step 5: Get travel insurance

-We can’t stress enough the importance of a travel insurance when you’re abroad!
+We can’t stress enough the importance of travel insurance when you’re abroad!
 It is only natural that the embassy will ask for it as the medical expense for non-EU citizens in Europe can be expensive and will surely break the bank and ruin your trip.
-So, just to be sure, apply for a full-coverage travel insurance and make sure that it meets the Schengen visa requirements:
+So, just to be sure, apply for full-coverage travel insurance and make sure that it meets the Schengen visa requirements:

 - Insurance coverage should be at least 30,000 EUR